 Tram/bus: Take any of the old town buses (1A, 2A, and 3A) to Stephansplatz, the 3A to Riemergasse, or the 2A to Rotenturmstraße.
 At a pinch, you could also take the tram 2 to Stubentor or trams 1 and 2 to Schwedenplatz.

 Wollzeile is a bit of a cake and food paradise.
-The same road has, for example, a Diglas coffee house, an Aida, and Café Prückel (one of Vienna’s older coffee houses).
+The same road has, for example, a Diglas, an Aida, and Café Prückel (one of Vienna’s older coffee houses).

-The street also features a double dose of Viennese food and culinary culture, with the Figlmüller restaurant for Schnitzel and the Plachutta Wollzeile restaurant for Tafelspitz.
+The street also features a double dose of Viennese food and culinary culture, with the Figlmüller restaurant famous for its Schnitzel and the Plachutta Wollzeile restaurant famous for its Tafelspitz beef dish.

 Address: Wollzeile 9, 1010 Vienna | Website